7 Days of Natural Skincare: Which Natural Products Will Actually Clear Up Acne

 Clean Out Your Cabinet

 ...just for the week!
 I edited my product lineup down to just three natural essentials: manuka honey, tea tree oil toner, and coconut oil.
+(Note: Coconut oil is comedogenic, so it can clog pores for some people.
+My skin loves it, but yours might not.
+Jojoba oil is a great substitute here.)
 The idea is to make sure the ingredients touching your skin are as natural and soothing as possible.
 One unexpected benefit?
 I guarantee this routine will save you money.

 Use Manuka Honey in Place of Face Wash, Face Masks, and Spot Treatments

 It might sound weird to wash your face with honey, but trust me on this one.
 Manuka honey in particular (which is native to New Zealand and comes from bees that feed on manuka bushes) is incredible on the skin.
 Its antibacterial and anti-inflammatory properties help fight and soothe nearly any skin condition, especially acne and fungal acne; it rebalances the healthy bacteria on your skin and prevents acne-causing bacteria from regenerating; and it actually absorbs moisture from the air and draws it into the skin, leaving you super-hydrated and glow-y.
-Each jar of manuka honey will have a Bio-Active Rating–look for one with a rating of 20 or more, guaranteeing that it’s powerful enough to tackle all your skin’s problems.
-I prefer Manuka Doctor 24+.
+Each jar of manuka honey will have a UMF rating–look for one with a rating of 15+ or more, guaranteeing that it’s powerful enough to tackle all your skin’s problems.
+I prefer Flora Manuka Honey 15+.

 As a face wash: